 To help, we are sharing some of the best expert-backed ways to adjust your skin care routine for the colder months ahead.
 Here, your fall body care checklist:

 Turn the dial down

 As wonderful as a piping hot shower on a frigid day might feel, taking long showers in steaming-hot temperatures can dry out your skin.
 “Hot water may feel nice in the fall and winter, but [it] removes moisture from the skin and causes [the] release of histamine, which can lead to itching,” Hanson explains.
 Additionally, “very hot water strips our skin barrier of its healthy bacteria, [or] microbiome,” says board-certified dermatologist Whitney Bowe.
 The simple fix: Adjusting the water temperature.
-In the fall months, when skin is already more prone to drying out, keep your shower time short and turn the dial down to a lukewarm water temperature.
+In the fall months, when the skin is already more prone to drying out, keep your shower time short and turn the dial down to lukewarm water temperature.

 Do Not Skimp on Sunscreen